 GrainCorp has historically provided access to services provided by the Port Terminals to third parties under open access policies.

-GrainCorp is an Accredited Wheat Exporter under the Wheat Export Marketing Act 2008 (Cth).
-GrainCorp’s current accreditation expires on 30 September 2011.
-GrainCorp intends to apply for accreditation under the WEMA for a further period commencing on 1 October 2011.
+GrainCorp exports Bulk Wheat using the Port Terminal Services.

-Under section 24 of the WEMA, a person who is also the provider of one or more port terminal services (as defined under that Act) must satisfy the ‘access test’ to be eligible for accreditation to export Bulk Wheat.
+Under section 8 of the WEMA, a person who is the provider of one or more port terminal services (as defined under that Act) must satisfy the ‘access test’ if the provider, or an associated entity (as defined in the Act) of the provider, also exports Bulk Wheat using the port terminal services.

-At the date of this Undertaking, the ‘access test’ under the WEMA requires:
+At the Variation Date, the ‘access test’ under the WEMA requires:

 the person to comply with the continuous disclosure rules in relation to a port terminal service; and